jreijn/jreijn.github.com/content/post/2025-10-04-improve-monitoring-for-windows-ec2-instances-with-the-cloudwatch-agent/index.md

 lowDiskSpaceCVolumeAlarm.addOkAction(new SnsAction(topic));
 ```

 This should result in an alarm that's monitoring the amount of free disk space for the C: drive of our windows instance.
+It took me a couple of attempts to get the alarm working properly so it's good to validate your alarm dimensions and check the alarm in the AWS Console.

 ![Free diskspace alarm in the CloudWatch AWS Console](free-disk-space-alarm.png)